Prophylactic surgery: Primary, secondary and tertiary prevention

-Under the context of preventive surgeries, depending on the situation the type of surgery performed may be relegated to match with relevant primary, secondary or tertiary preventive measures.
-A primary prevention's goal is to prevent a disease or injury before it has occurred, secondary prevention's goal is to minimize the effects of an illness after it has occurred and tertiary prevention aims to manage the effects of an illness in the long term.
-Under the context of preventive surgery, depending on the stage of the illness or whether the patient has had an illness a different type of procedure may be required.
+Depending on the situation, the type of prophylactic surgery performed may be relegated to match with relevant primary, secondary or tertiary preventive measures.
+A primary prevention's goal is to prevent a disease or injury before it has occurred, secondary prevention's goal is to minimize the effects of an illness after it has occurred, and tertiary prevention aims to manage the effects of an illness in the long term.
+Depending on the stage of the illness or whether the patient has had an illness, a different type of procedure may be required.
 If a cancer has not appeared already then a preventive surgery including the considerations of issues associated with metastatic breast cancer will not be considered, instead operations that conserve tissue can be discussed without considerations in case of metastasis and the patient may choose, under the context of breast cancer, may undergo a skin sparing or nipple sparing mastectomy instead of a total mastectomy.

 Types of prophylactic surgery

-Mastectomies, especially under the context of cancer, is the most well-known form of prophylactic surgery, however there are still a multitude of other forms of surgery used to prevent other diseases.
+Mastectomies, especially under the context of cancer, are the most well-known form of prophylactic surgery, however there are still a multitude of other forms of surgery used to prevent other diseases.
 Prophylactic surgery is not only restricted to the prevention of cancer but can also include surgery whose intended purpose is to prevent any disease or unwanted consequence surgically.
 These can include prophylactic appendectomy, circumcision and even cosmetic surgeries as forms of prophylactic surgery.
 However, the terms usage is largely associated and most commonly interpreted as the prevention of cancer surgically.

 There are several examples and types of prophylactic surgery, for both cancer related and cancer unrelated diseases.
 In cancer related prophylactic surgeries, most individuals required to do these surgeries have either already been effected by a related cancer or have an inherited cancer.
 These hereditary cancer syndromes contribute to 5-10 percent of all cancers.